 Now, get to it.
 LOTS of reading, and as you go, you’ll get familiar with it and the process.
 IT WILL GET EASIER!!

 Now for the fun part — FILING IN eDOCKETS!
 Why file in eDockets?
 When you file in eDockets, you know what you’ve submitted has been received and is part of the record, and so others can know what your concerns are — it’s SO important to know you’re not alone in this!
+They’re noted separately in eDockets so it’s easier to find, not buried in a PUC filing of a handful, or hundreds, of comments.

-Once you take the time to sign up, and get familiar with it, you’ll see how easy it is to keep up with what’s going on, and how easy it is to eFile — and last minute!!
+Once you take the time to sign up, and get familiar with it, you’ll see how easy it is to keep up with what’s going on, and how easy it is to eFile — and to file last minute!!
 So easy, I’d be lost but for eDockets and eFiling, you have no idea how awful it was to make paper copies of all filings, and mail them to everyone, whew, it was beyond difficult, and so expensive.
 Now, it’s a “work from home” easy-peasy process, the best ever change in PUC process, and pretty much everywhere across the country, in administrative proceedings like this, and in most every court system too.
-Participating, practice, was so much harder before.
+Participating, practice, was so much harder so incredibly time consuming before.

 Yes, climate change is real…